kerberos-io/documentation/content/prologue/mission/index.md

 Due to this, our first mission is to provide every human being on this planet with a solution, a video platform, to protect its families, friends, homes, etc in the form of open source (MIT license).

-Our second mission is to make this video platform in such a way, that its high-tech and using the latest technologies and UX, to create a seamless, never-seen and delicious user experience.
+Our second mission is to make this video platform affordable and Open Source (MIT), and develop it in such a way, that it’s using the latest technologies, to create a seamless, never-seen and delicious user experience.

 While we moved forward our third mission is to scale, and make Kerberos reach far beyond a traditional video platform.
 With the rise of Kerberos Enterprise Suite, we now focus on large scale deployments (covering thousands of cameras), and video intelligence through machine learning.